Rotation Details

 Molecular Pathology

-The goal of molecular pathology rotation is to expose the resident to the principles and practice of diagnostic molecular pathology.
-The one-month rotation uses a case-based learning approach to reinforce the knowledge base gained through the year-round didactic lectures (~16 lectures per year) in molecular pathology.
+The goal of the Molecular Pathology rotation is to introduce residents to the principles and practice of diagnostic molecular pathology.
+This one-month rotation uses a case-based learning approach to reinforce the knowledge gained through year-round didactic lectures (~16 per year) in molecular pathology.

 Blood Bank

-Residents on the Blood Bank (Transfusion Medicine and Hemostasis) rotation acquire a wealth of exposure to the unique transfusion needs of patients treated in our level I adult trauma center, children’s medical center, neonatal intensive care unit, solid organ and hematopoietic progenitor cell transplant programs, and National Cancer Institute-designated Comprehensive Cancer Center.
+Residents on the Blood Bank (Transfusion Medicine and Hemostasis) rotation gain extensive experience with the unique transfusion needs of patients in our Level I adult trauma center, children’s medical center, neonatal intensive care unit, solid organ and hematopoietic progenitor cell transplant programs, and National Cancer Institute–designated Comprehensive Cancer Center.

 Autopsy